 (This is the precursor to feint-attacks, but don’t introduce feints just yet).

-The main things for your students to understand at the end of this session, as attackers, are:
+The main things for your students to understand at the end of this session, as Attackers on the March, are:

-- Attackers should see through the Defenders’ lies to set a suitable path and launch their attack.
+- Attackers should try to see through the Defenders’ lies to set a suitable path and launch their attack.

 - Attacks should be sudden, by surprise.